jbakse/hackjack/instructions.md

 If the `attacker` does not have any cards in their `attack deck` at the beginning of their turn, they add all the cards in their discard pile to their `attack deck`.

-Each `turn` consists of one or more `moves`.
-The attacker MUST make a move on their turn.
+Each `turn` consists of one or more `actions`.

-IF the attacker removes a card from the defender's server during their move AND they have at least one card in their `attack deck` THEN they MUST make another move.
-Otherwise, their turn is over.
-An attacker might make several moves in a single turn.
+IF the attacker removes a card from the defender's server during their `action` AND they have at least one `attack card` THEN they MUST perform another `action`

+IF the attacker does not remove a card OR runs out of `attack cards` THEN their turn ends.

+An `attacker` might perform several `actions` in a single turn.

 # Moves